 Food Gaps:

-A significant number of IDPs in Aden AOR not listed/targeted in the GFD by WFP remains, with no updates received on that either from WFP or other clusters
+A significant number of IDPs in Aden AOR not listed/targeted in the GFD by WFP remains, with no updates received on that either from WFP or other clusters.

 CCCM Cluster stated that they've already requested OCHA to have a meeting with the WFP and that's still pending; however, CCCM Cluster will highlight this and follow up on it.